jay-weeks/jay-weeks.github.io/_pages/source_matters.md

 </p>

 The above observations suggests that, relative to traditional MAP and DAP fertilizers, P lability may be improved in calcareous soil through one of three ways:
-1. Including polyphosphates in orthophosphate fertilizers (APP and 80/20 treatments)
+1. Including polyphosphates in orthophosphate fertilizers <br> (APP and 80/20 treatments)
 2. Applying more dilute, acidic fertilizer formulations (MAP 625)
 3. Co-applying fertilizers with products like sodium alginate